Oral Minoxidil Hair Treatment

 When properly prescribed, Minoxidil in oral form is a safe and effective treatment for hair loss.
 However, it is not recommended for people with an allergy to the medicine and those with a rare type of neuroendocrine tumour known as a pheochromocytoma.

-In addition, oral minoxidil for hair loss is not recommended for elderly and pregnant patients, or for candidates with hypertension, cardiovascular conditions, or kidney disease.
+In addition, oral minoxidil for hair loss is not recommended for elderly and pregnant patients, or for candidates with high blood pressure, cardiovascular conditions such as heart failure or angina, or kidney disease.

 Should I use topical minoxidil or oral minoxidil for alopecia areata and other hair loss conditions?

-Both oral and topical minoxidil can treat hair loss due to alopecia areata.
+Both oral and topical minoxidil can treat hair loss due to alopecia areata — an autoimmune disease that attacks hair follicles and results in hair loss.
 If the topical minoxidil does not have the desired effect or is not tolerated well, oral minoxidil may be a more effective medication for hair loss.

 Those with conditions like loose anagen hair syndrome or alopecia areata who have tried topical minoxidil with no success may benefit from minoxidil pills for hair loss.